Honors Summer Undergraduate Research Program

 - Strategies for increasing success in participating in undergraduate research conferences and publishing research

-A $2,000 stipend is provided to each student in three installments over the nine-week program; a small portion of the stipend will be withheld until the presentation requirement is fulfilled.
+HSURP runs May 21-July 13, 2018.
+A $2,000 stipend is provided to each student in three installments over the eight-week program; a small portion of the stipend will be withheld until the presentation requirement is fulfilled.
 The stipend helps with the cost of meals and incidental expenses.
 The Honors Summer Undergraduate Research Program is made possible through the generous support of the Virginia Commonwealth University Office of the Provost.

 - Students must be in good standing with the Honors College